 Affiliated REIT.
-Simon Property owns, indirectly through the Operating Partnership, more than 99% of the outstanding stock of Retail Property Trust, a Massachusetts business trust that has elected to be taxed as a REIT.
-Retail Property Trust must meet the tests discussed above with respect to Simon Property.
-Retail Property Trust may be subject to tax on certain of its income as discussed above.
+Simon Property owns, indirectly through the Operating Partnership, more than 99% of the outstanding stock of Retail Property Trust, a Massachusetts business trust, and Chelsea Property Group, Inc., a Maryland corporation, each of which has elected to be taxed as a REIT, and Simon Kravco LLC, a Delaware limited liability company that has elected to be taxed as a corporation and which we anticipate will elect to be taxed as a REIT beginning with the 2004 tax year.
+Each of these subsidiaries must meet the tests discussed above with respect to Simon Property.
+Each of them may be subject to tax on certain of its income as discussed above.
 See, "-Taxation of Simon Property-General."
-The failure of Retail Property Trust to qualify as a REIT would cause Simon Property to fail to qualify as a REIT because it would own more than 10% of the voting securities and value of an issuer that was not a REIT, a qualified REIT subsidiary or a taxable REIT subsidiary.
-We believe that Retail Property Trust has been organized and operated in a manner that will permit it to qualify as a REIT.
+The failure of any or all of them to qualify as a REIT, once such status has been elected, would cause Simon Property to fail to qualify as a REIT because it would own more than 10% of the voting securities and value of an issuer that was not a REIT, a qualified REIT subsidiary or a taxable REIT subsidiary.
+We believe that each of these subsidiaries has been organized and operated in a manner that will permit it to qualify as a REIT.